MicrosoftDocs/powerquery-docs/powerquery-docs/rename-column.md

 ## Column name disambiguation

 With many actions performed in Power Query that might result in a *Column Name Conflict*, Power Query tries to disambiguate by renaming all duplicate instances of the same column name.
 The way that Power Query renames these columns is by adding a suffix to the original column name that has a separator (commonly a dot or an underscore), and then a number that represents the instance of the duplicated column name in the order that it was found by Power Query.
-This can often happen with actions such as, but not limited to:
+This renaming can often happen with actions such as, but not limited to:

 * **Promoting your column headers from your first row**:  For example, if you tried promoting the first row of the sample table in this article, Power Query renames the columns to **Panama** and **Panama_1**.